HitarthBharad/Twitter-Clone/README.md

 # Twitter-Clone
 This project is considered under NoSQL course in DA-IICT institute.

-I have use MongoDB for my Database.
+I have use MongoDB for my Database, ReactJS for frontend Developement, Express JS and Node for backend Developement

 Twitter-Clone have some of the basic features:
 1. Create Account